n7tae/2urfd/README.md

 ## Introduction

 This will build a new kind of digital voice reflector.
-A *urfd* supports DStar protocols (DCS, DExtra) DMR protocols (MMDVMHost), M17, YSF, and P25 (using IMBE).
-A key part of this is the hybrid transcoder, [tcd](https://github.com/n7tae/tcd), which is in a separate repository.
+A *urfd* supports DStar protocols (DCS, DExtra) DMR protocols (MMDVMHost), M17, YSF, and P25 (Phase 1, using IMBE).
+A key part of this is the hybrid transcoder, *tcd*, is in this repository.
 You can't interlink urfd with xlxd.
 This reflector can be built without a transcoder, but clients will only hear other clients using the same codec.
 Please note that currently, urfd only supports the tcd transcoder when run locally.
 As a local device, urfd and tcd uses UNIX DGRAM sockets for inter-process communications.
 These kernel-base sockets are significantly faster than conventional UDP/IP sockets.
 It should be noted that tcd supports DVSI-3003 nad DVSI-3000 devices, which it uses for AMBE vocoding.

-This build support *dual-stack* operation, so the server on which it's running, must have both an IPv4 and IPv6 routable address if you are going to configure a dual-stack reflector.
+This build support *dual-stack* operation, so the server on which it's running, must have both an IPv4 and IPv6 routeable address if you are going to configure a dual-stack reflector.

-There are many improvements previous multi-mode reflectors:

-- Nearly all std::vector containers have been replaced with more appropriate containers.
-- No classes are derived from any standard containers.
-- For concurrency, *i.e.*, thread management, the standard thread (std::thread) library calls have been replaced with std::future.
-- Managed memory, std::unique_ptr and std::shared_ptr, is used replacing the need for calls to *new* and *delete*.
-- Your reflector can be configured with up to 26 modules, *A* through *Z* and as few as one module.
-For other choices, the configure modules don't have to be contiguous.
-For example, you could configure modules A, B, C and E.
-- An integrated P25 Reflector with software imbe vocoder.

 Only systemd-based operating systems are supported.
 Debian or Ubuntu is recommended.
 If you want to install this on a non-systemd based OS, you are on your own.
 Finally, this repository is designed so that you don't have to modify any file in the repository when you build your system.
 Any file you need to modify to properly configure your reflector will be a file you copy from you locally cloned repo.
 This makes it easier to update the source code when this repository is updated.
 Follow the instructions below to build your transcoding URF reflector.